sagarjaink/apify-mcp-server/README.md

 The Model Context Protocol (MCP) allows AI applications (and AI agents), such as Claude Desktop, to connect to external tools and data sources.
 MCP is an open protocol that enables secure, controlled interactions between AI applications, AI Agents, and local or remote resources.

-For more information, see the [Model Context Protocol](https://modelcontextprotocol.org/) website or blogpost [What is MCP and why does it matter?](https://blog.apify.com/what-is-model-context-protocol/).
+For more information, see the [Model Context Protocol](https://modelcontextprotocol.org/) website or the blog post [What is MCP and why does it matter?](https://blog.apify.com/what-is-model-context-protocol/).

 # 🤖 How is MCP Server related to AI Agents?